tektechnologies/Instructor-Prep/201/class-03.md

 ## Evaluating Comparisons

-1. syntax: `(<operand> <operator> <operand>)`
+1. Syntax: `(<operand> <operator> <operand>)`
-1. each operand can be a value, a variable, or an expression
+2. Each operand can be a value, a variable, or an expression
-1. comparisons will usually be wrapped in `()`
+3. Comparisons will usually be wrapped in `()`
-1. if comparing expressions using a logical operator:
+4. If comparing expressions using a logical operator:
-   1. evaluate each expression to get `true` or `false`
+   1. Evaluate each expression to get `true` or `false`
-   1. use the booleans to evaluate the logical expression
+   2. Use the booleans to evaluate the logical expression

 ```javascript
 1 === 1     -> true